Maria, Queen of Sicily: Accession to the Sicilian Throne

-Born in Catania, she was the daughter and heir of Frederick the Simple by his first wife Constance of Aragon.
-As she was thirteen years old at the time of her father's death in 1377, her government was effectively taken over by four baronial families who styled themselves "vicars".
+Born in Catania, Maria was the daughter and heir of Frederick the Simple by his first wife Constance of Aragon.
+After her father's death in 1377, she ascended the Sicilian throne.
+Her government, however, was effectively taken over.
+She was only thirteen years old at the time, and the four baronial families who claimed her power styled themselves "vicars."